| STEVE MCCORMICK talks about "Lowlights and Footnotes" (Independent) Writing and recording an album at home with no assistance, other than

 sat in silence, with nothing to say to each other, even though you know there

+must have been something between them once upon a time.
 BLACK AND WHITE PHOTOGRAPHS This was pretty much the song that set me off on the path of story

 songs.
 It was, as much as anything, an experiment in trying to capture imagery